Jovi-Wong/Numerical-Analysis/README.md

 # Numerical-Analysis
 A course taught by Qinghai Zhang.
-Lecture directory stores public documents and Solution directorry stores solution to each homework.
+Lecture directory stores public documents and Solution directory stores solution to each homework.